What Happens to Your Stock Options in an Acquisition and How to Potentially Reduce Taxes

 A critical nuance many employees miss is that in an acquisition, your vested options are sometimes cancelled outright.
 The company doesn't buy your shares.
 It terminates your option agreement and pays you the spread in cash or company stock.
 Once your ISO is cancelled, it ceases to exist.
 You cannot exercise an option that is gone.
 This means you are forced to accept the cash/stock payment, which is treated as a disqualifying disposition and taxed as ordinary income.
 The window for any long-term capital gains planning slams shut permanently.

-This is why the proactive "exercise and hold" strategy is so vital.
-By exercising your vested ISOs before the deal closes, you convert your options into actual shares that you own.
-This action starts the crucial one-year holding clock.
-If the deal is a stock-for-stock rollover, you now own shares that can eventually qualify for long-term capital gains treatment.
-This requires cash upfront and a tolerance for risk.
-If the new company's stock price falls, you could lose money.
-But it's often the only path to significant tax savings.
+This is why some employees consider a proactive "exercise and hold" strategy.
+By exercising your vested ISOs before the deal closes (assuming the plan allows it), you convert your options into actual shares that you own.
+If the deal is a stock-for-stock rollover, you now own shares that may eventually qualify for long-term capital gains treatment.

 NSO and RSU Tax Strategy: Timing is Everything

 You cannot change the type of tax you will owe on NSOs and RSUs.
 It will be ordinary income.
 Your strategy here is about preparation.
-For private company RSUs, the taxable event is almost always tied to vesting and a liquidity event (double trigger RSUs), giving you little control.
-The main strategy is to prepare for the tax bill by setting aside cash or planning to sell shares immediately to cover the liability.
+For private company RSUs, the taxable event is almost always tied to vesting and a liquidity event (double trigger RSUs), giving you little control over timing.
+The main goal is to prepare for the tax bill by setting aside cash or planning to sell shares immediately to cover the liability.

 With NSOs, you have slightly more control.
 If the deal allows for an exercise-and-hold of rolled-over NSOs, you can choose the year you exercise to better manage which tax bracket you fall into.
 A common mistake is under-withholding.
 Companies often withhold taxes at a flat 22% federal rate.
 If the windfall pushes you into the 37% bracket, you will face a large tax bill and potential penalties when you file your return.